 In very limited circumstances or when required by Law or a Court Order, personal Data may have to be disclosed to a third party.
 In other cases disclosure will only occur when we have your consent.
-We will treat your agreement to a certain course of action (for example to obtain a medical report for use in Court, or to buy a property) as your consent to the disclosure of the information needed to carry out that course of action.
+We will treat your agreement to a certain course of action (for example to obtain a medical report for use in Court) as your consent to the disclosure of the information needed to carry out that course of action.

 Where possible you will be informed of any requests for disclosure.

 You have the right of access to the data that we hold about you and to receive a copy.
-Access may be obtained by making a request in writing.
+Access may be obtained by making a request in writing addressed to Chris Bentley at this office.
 We may require evidence of your identity before being able to comply with the request.
-If the recovery of any papers from storage involves us in any cost, we reserve the right to pass that cost on to you, and we will notify you of this in advance.